-36. Hostel or boarding accommodation services are provided by a secondary school to their students who are undertaking the course of study from lower secondary to upper secondary level.
-To be an exempt supply, the accommodation must be directly provided by the school, the provider of the education services.

-37. A fee is charged for the provision of boarding accommodation that includes the provision of food.
+- 36. Hostel or boarding accommodation services are provided by a secondary school to their students who are undertaking the course of study from lower secondary to upper secondary level.
+To be an exempt supply, the accommodation must be directly provided by the school, the provider of the education services. - 37.
+A fee is charged for the provision of boarding accommodation that includes the provision of food.
 If a 3rd party is hired to provide food for the school canteen or cafeteria and he is a GST registered person, he will charge GST to the educational institution.
 The subsequent supply of food and accommodation by the educational institution is an exempt supply and the educational institution cannot charge GST on the fees charged to the students.

-38. Normally accommodation provided by an educational institution is at a hostel or boarding school or rented property.
+- 38. Normally accommodation provided by an educational institution is at a hostel of boarding school or rented property.
 The supply of accommodation includes the supply of cleaning and maintenance, food, electricity, air-conditioning, telephone, television, radio and internet.
 This is an exempt supply.
 Most educational institutions do not provide laundry services and the laundry services are directly provided by a 3rd party to students.
-This supply of laundry services is not incidental to the provision of student accommodation and is subject to GST.

-39. Accommodation sometimes is provided by a GST registered person to the educational institution in a commercial property.
-Then, the supply of commercial property for accommodation for school students on the building or premises renovated by the school has changed the usage from being for commercial purposes to be for residential purpose which falls under item 2, First Schedule of the GST (Exempt Supply) Order 2014.
+This supply of laundry services is not incidental to the provision of student accommodation and is subject to GST. - 39.
+Accommodation sometimes is provided by a GST registered person to the educational institution was initially a commercial property.
+Then, the supply of commercial property for accommodation for school students on the building or premises renovated by the GST registered person to change the usage from-commercial to residential purpose which falls under Item 2, First Schedule, GST (Exempt Supply) Order 2014.
 Therefore, the supply is exempt and no GST is charged to the educational institution.